 One thing that makes the country truly unique is the fantastic variety of Archaeological sites you can visit in every corner of the country.

-No matter where you are in Greece, there will always be a piece of history waiting for you to discover and explore.
+No matter where you are in Greece, a piece of history will always be waiting for you to discover and explore.

-Let’s see where the most spectacular archaeological sites you can visit in Greece are.
+Let’s see where the most spectacular Greek archaeology sites you can visit are located;

 The Acropolis In Athens

 The most famous and most visited archaeological site in Greece is the Acropolis of Athens.
-Usually crowded all year long, it’s a must-visit site in Greece and cannot miss from your itinerary of you’re headed to the island’s capital.
+Usually crowded all year long, it’s a must-visit site in Greece, and you cannot miss your itinerary of heading to the island’s capital.

 Also known as the Sacred Rock, the archaeological site overlooks the whole site of Athens as it is the highest point in the capital.
-The Acropolis is the most remarkable heritage of the Classical period and one of the most prominent ancient monuments in Europe.
+The Acropolis is the most remarkable heritage of the Classical period and one of Europe’s most prominent ancient monuments.

-Remember that the marbles you’ll be walking on are ancient; they’ve been worn by the elements, so they are terribly slippery.
-Wear the right shoes and carry a refillable bottle of water if you visit during the hottest hours of the day.
+Remember that the marbles you’ll be walking on are ancient; they’ve been worn by the elements, so they are slippery.
+Wear the right shoes and carry a refillable water bottle if you visit during the hottest hours of the day.